-I am from New Orleans, and it was hard to follow the diet at first because Louisiana is full of cultured foods and most of these foods are high in sodium – from the crawfish, oysters, pasta, gumbo, boudin, beignets, and more.
-These foods are high in sodium.
-Also, I did grow up around my side of the family that was deep country southern and the food would be filled with so much soul.
+I am from New Orleans, and it was hard to follow a low-sodium diet initially because Louisiana is full of cultured foods.
+Most of these foods are high in sodium – including crawfish, oysters, pasta, gumbo, boudin, beignets, and more.
+I grew up eating in alongside my family that was deep country southern, and the food has always been filled with so much flavor and soul.

-My experience with my two kidney failures has brought me to reality to change my health around.
-The beef was a big issue for me.
-This food would make me flare up so bad my body would be drained, tired, and in pain.
+My experience with my 2 kidney failures has brought me to reality to change my health.
+Eliminating most beef was a big issue for me.
+This food would make me flare up so badly that my body would be drained, tired, and in pain.
 It was the same thing with pork and seafood sometimes.
-But, I completely cut off pork and beef and would only bake or grill chicken.
-I stopped eating fried foods and going to fast-food restaurants.
-I implemented salmon into my diet also.
-For the protein I was missing, I would eat avocados to supplement that.
+But, I have since completely cut off pork and beef and only bake or grill chicken.
+I have stopped eating fried foods and going to fast-food restaurants.
+I incorporated salmon into my diet, also.
+I began eating avocados to supplement the protein I was missing.

 Diet changes are possible